15 Military Friendly Colleges in Illinois

 1 University Circle, Macomb, Illinois 61455

-Western Illinois University has an on campus Veterans Resource Center.
-Together with University departments and community organizations, the center provides coordinated services and resources in a one-stop location to help ensure that all veterans and service members have the support they need.
-Including how to use VA education benefits.
+Western Illinois University hosts an on-campus Veterans Resource Center.
+Collaborating with university departments and local organizations, this center offers comprehensive services and resources in a centralized setting, ensuring that veterans and service members access the necessary support.
+This encompasses guidance on utilizing VA education benefits.

-The University also awards credit for military training to eligible students.
-Veterans who have served in the National Guard or Reserves with less than one year of continuous active service may receive 4 semester credit hours toward their degree.
-Veterans who have served one full calendar year (or more) full-time active duty and received an honorable discharge may receive 8 semester credit hours toward their degree
+The University acknowledges and awards credit for military training to eligible students.
+Veterans from the National Guard or Reserves with under one year of continuous active service may receive 4 semester credit hours towards their degree.
+Meanwhile, veterans with a full calendar year or more of full-time active duty, coupled with an honorable discharge, could receive 8 semester credit hours towards their degree.

 Average Post 9/11 GI Bill Benefits Awarded